African Union suspends Burkina Faso after military coup

 ECOWAS and its international allies have condemned the coup, which they fear could further destabilise a country beset by Islamist violence, but find themselves with limited leverage.

-The Burkinabe coup leader, Lieutenant Colonel Paul-Henri Damiba, said last week that the country would return to constitutional order "when the conditions are right".
+The constitution, which the officers suspended when they seized power, has been re-instated except for any parts that contradict the new charter, the statement said.

+In a separate statement the Burkinabe army said it had killed 163 Islamist militants in an operation that ran from Jan.
+15 to Jan.
+23, including about 60 in joint manoeuvres with the French counter-terrorism force Barkhane.

-(Reporting by Thiam Ndiaga; writing by Nellie Peyton; editing by Mark Heinrich)
+(Reporting by Thiam Ndiaga; writing by Nellie Peyton; editing by Mark Heinrich and Grant McCool)

 ((nellie.peyton@thomsonreuters.com; +221 77 298 1636;))